Our guide to Japan cruises

 - Try to avoid blowing your nose in public.
 Instead, find a bathroom or quiet area.

 - Taking off your shoes before entering many places is considered common courtesy.
 If there is a level difference between the entryway and the room, that is a sign you should remove your shoes.
 Many places will have designated shoe boxes or lockers, and some will provide slippers for you while you are inside.
-Typically, you would be expected to remove your shoes when entering people’s homes, some restaurants or tea rooms, temples and shrines as well as more traditional stores such as kimono shops.
+Typically, you would be expected to remove your shoes when entering people’s homes, some restaurants or tea rooms, temples and shrines, as well as more traditional stores such as kimono shops.

 - If you find yourself on a crowded train or subway, remove your backpack and hold it in your hands if possible, or wear it in front of you as the locals tend to.
 This helps to avoid blocking the way of other passengers, as well as ensuring your belongings are kept safe and secure.